Las Vegas Airport

 - Fitness Center: Head over to the Fitness Beast Fitness Center for a work out or just use the sauna, steam room, and showers and lockers.
 Location: Espanade, Level 2.
 Rates: US$ 9.95 for a day pass.
 Hours: Mon-Fri 4 am - 11 pm / Sat-Sun 8 am - 8 pm

-- Food / Dining - At the time of this update it was not known if there are any 24-hour food or beverage concessions available at the airport.
+- Food & Drinks - At the time of this update it was not known if there are any 24-hour food or beverage concessions available at the airport.

 - Information Desk - There are three information desks: Terminal 1, Baggage Claim • Terminal 1, Shopping Area, Esplanade • Terminal 3, E Gates.